St. Dominic's Cathedral, Fuzhou: History

 It was first established in the third year of Tongzhi in the Qing dynasty (1864) by the Spanish Dominicans.
 In 1911, it was erected as the cathedral church of the Archdiocese of Fuzhou.
 In the 21st year of the Republic of China (1932) the old building was demolished and the present cathedral was begun in an area of 1371.4 square meters that can accommodate 3,000 people.
 It was known as "The Grandest Church in the South of Yangtze", and it is still the largest Catholic church in Fujian today.
 It was said that the sound of its bells ringing can be heard from more than ten miles away.

 Before 1949, of the approximately 10,000 Catholics of Fuzhou, approximately half belonged to the cathedral (5,153 people).

 During the Cultural Revolution, the church was attacked by the Red Guards in 1966, who then proceeded to removing the cross from the spire atop the cathedral tower.
 The cathedral was closed and used for other purposes.
 It was reopened in 1985.
 In 1994, the Cathedral of St. Dominic was the center of worship of about 16,000 Catholics and still serves as the place of worship for half of the Catholic population of Fuzhou.

 The cathedral complex

-Other than the cathedral itself, several other buildings form the cathedral complex.
-These buildings are:
+Other than the cathedral itself, several other buildings form the cathedral complex: